kitesurfer1404/WS2812FX/README.md

 * **Blink** - Normal blinking.
 50% on/off time.
 * **Breath** - Does the "standby-breathing" of well known i-Devices.
 Fixed Speed.
 * **Color Wipe** - Lights all LEDs after each other up.
 Then turns them in that order off.
 Repeat.
+* **Color Wipe Inverse** - Same as Color Wipe, except swaps on/off colors.
+* **Color Wipe Reverse** - Lights all LEDs after each other up.
+Then turns them in reverse order off.
+Repeat.
+* **Color Wipe Reverse Inverse** - Same as Color Wipe Reverse, except swaps on/off colors.
 * **Color Wipe Random** - Turns all LEDs after each other to a random color.
 Then starts over with another color.
 * **Random Color** - Lights all LEDs in one random color up.
 Then switches them to the next random color.
 * **Single Dynamic** - Lights every LED in a random color.
 Changes one random LED after the other to another random color.